Time-Tracking Tools for Freelancers

 And all this with the free membership!
 You can also sign up for Toggl’s paid tier for in-depth reports and extra features, but we find the free tier works fine for basic time tracking.

-HourStack is most notable for how it visualises time: rather than a list of entries, it uses ‘time blocks’, which you can resize to reflect how long a task will take.
+HourStack is most notable for how it visualizes time: Rather than a list of entries, it uses “time blocks,” which you can resize to reflect how long a task will take.
 This makes it great for planning and scheduling, but it also offers a range of additional features such as:

 - Tracking time across different projects and tasks